 There are several timing theories you can research that correspond to positive statistics (historically) when applied to the markets.
-However, there are only a handful of specific ones we use at Edvesting.com
+Here are a few…

 …here is one time frame of the year that is statistically proven where the markets are typically flat at best

 The best time of the year for the Energy sectors:

 The worst time to be an Oil investor (or best to consider shorting Oil):